 Beneath your home you have a foundation, and the purpose of this foundation is to provide your home with support for its entire weight.
 The foundation is designed to prevent the home structure from settling, slipping or sliding away from the initial position where it is built.
 There are three different types of foundations that you can utilize when you are designing and building a home.
 The first is the basement foundation, the second is the crawl space foundation and the third is the concrete slab foundation.
-Depending on what type of foundation you end up choosing, you may build foundation walls, footings and concrete slabs.
+Depending on what type of foundation you end up choosing, you may build foundation walls, footings, and reinforced concrete slabs.
 In some situations, all three are utilized in some combination to create the finished foundation.

 Ingredients in a Foundation

 - Footings: The foundation’s footings are made using concrete.
 These are bases that are designed to support foundation walls and columns depending on what type of foundation you are building.
 The minimum standards for footings typically call for them to be as deep as the supported wall is thick.
 The width for the footing is typically going to be twice the width for the wall that the footing is supporting.
 In most areas, building codes require that footings are installed under the frost line, which can range from 18 inches to 48 inches at a minimum depending on what region of the country you are in.
 The footings generally have to be built separately, but in some circumstances you can pour your footings at the same time that you are pouring concrete slabs as well.